jfluhler/PQCCN-strongswan/Writerside/topics/Data-Collection.md

   This script is the core data collection script for the PostQuantumIKEv2 project.
   The script is designed to be run on a host machine and will interact with Docker to start and stop containers.
-  The script will also interact with the containers to enable qdisc for tc, and to start strongswan the charon deamon.
+  The script will also interact with the containers to enable qdisc for tc, and to start strongswan the charon daemon.
   The script then invokes a loop to change the tc constraints an inner loop then initiates and terminates the IPSEC connection a defined number of times.
 Once the IPSEC loop is complete the script will update the tc constraints and repeat the process.
 Once the tc constraint range has been covered, script will copy the charon